-Brad and Angelina may be headed to court, but their split is nothing compared to the anguish of when student and golf instructor part ways.
+Brad and Angelina may be headed to court, but their split is nothing compared to the anguish of when student and golf teacher part ways.

 Nick Faldo sending a terse fax to David Leadbetter ending a 13-year relationship that produced six majors.
 David doesn’t even get to visit the trophies.
 Tiger Woods and Butch Harmon’s split — two greats in golf with egos to match.
 Tiger left Butch for another instructor who ended that relationship when Tiger needed him most, and then wrote a tell-all book about Tiger’s foibles and passions.
 Butch recovered by bringing Phil Mickelson into his fold.
 They had a lot of good times including the 2013 British Open, but they drifted apart when Phil couldn’t find a fairway.
 At least Phil told Butch face to face that he’d been seeing another instructor.
 Afterward, they issued statements saying they would always be friends, but Butch, having suffered two major losses, seemed shaken.